Alabama vs. Clemson College Basketball Predictions & Picks - November 28

 - Computer Predicted Total: 159.5

-Alabama has compiled a 4-1-0 record against the spread this season, while Clemson is 2-2-0.
-The Crimson Tide have gone over the point total in four games, while Tigers games have gone over three times.
+Alabama has gone 4-1-0 against the spread, while Clemson's ATS record this season is 2-2-0.
+The Crimson Tide are 4-1-0 and the Tigers are 3-1-0 in terms of going over the point total.

 Sportsbook Promo Codes